simplex-chat/simplex-chat/blog/20230925-simplex-chat-v5-3-desktop-app-local-file-encryption-directory-service.md

 There are a lot of other improvements and fixes in this release:
 - improved app responsiveness and stability.
+- app memory usage is reduced by 40%.
 - new privacy settings: show last messages & save draft.
 - fixes:
   - bug preventing group members connecting (it will only help the new connections).